-In addition to the standard model discussed herein, the Fusion is also available in efficient Hybrid and Energi (Ford speak for plug-in hybrid) forms.
+In addition to the standard model discussed herein, the Fusion is also available as a plug-in hybrid called Energi.

 Practicality is not the first thing that comes to mind when viewing the Fusion's fast roofline and athletic profile, however.
 Inspired by the sleek Evos concept of 2011, the Fusion features a sporty, upswept stance along with a premium look fostered by the sparing but effective use of chrome on the prominent hexagonal grille and along the side windows.